Holi Festival 2017: Quiz Yourself And Impress Your Friends

 Ok, here are the answers.

-Known at the Festival of Colors, Holi is a Hindu festival celebrated in India.
+Known as the Festival of Colors, Holi is a Hindu festival celebrated in India.

 Number one was a bit of trick statement.
 Holi is a Hindu festival known as the festival of colors as well as the festival of love.
 Although it is celebrated all over India, Holi is also celebrated in Nepal as well as many places in the Indian diaspora, including Europe, Africa, North America, Latin America and other places in Asia, such as Fiji.
 Pakistani Hindus also celebrate Holi and, last year for the first time, Pakistan’s parliament officially recognized both Holi and Diwali as official public holidays for Hindus as well as Easter for Christians.
 This decision has met with controversy, with some Pakistanis applauding the decision and others expressing concerns that declaring Holi a public holiday will encourage Pakistani children to acknowledge a Hindu festival.